All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will food noise come back stronger if I stop semaglutide?

-Most patients report that food noise increases after stopping semaglutide but does not typically exceed pre-treatment levels.
+Most patients report that food noise increases after stopping semaglutide but doesn't typically exceed pre-treatment levels.
 Patients who developed new eating habits and coping strategies during treatment generally maintain lower food noise than before treatment, even off medication.

 Related Articles